Food To Bank On

 - Training: Business planning, technical training workshops

 - Markets: New farmers deliver fresh food to local food banks; farmers are connected with new markets through Sustainable Connections membership.

 Mentorship: In addition to valuable peer-to-peer relationships with the cohort of farmers, each new farmer is paired up with an experienced mentor farmer.

-The community, farmers, and the hungry all benefit from the innovative and effective work of the Food To Bank On project.
+Both the community and farmers benefit from the innovative and effective work of the Food To Bank On project.
 Whatcom County food banks, soup kitchens and women's shelters have received over $80,000 in fresh produce since the programs' start in 2003.

 FARMER PROFILES: Click here to see current FTBO Farmers